Walodja1987/xns/test/Tests.md

 - Should allow namespace creator to sponsor registrations during exclusive period (30 days).
 - Should allow anyone to sponsor registrations after exclusive period (30 days).
 - Should process the ETH payment correctly (90% burnt, 5% to namespace creator, 5% to contract owner) when fee is paid.
-- Should work correctly with EOA signatures.
-- Should work correctly with EIP-1271 contract wallet signatures (Safe, Argent, etc.).
+- Should allow sponsoring a name registration for an EIP-1271 contract wallet recipient.
 - Should refund excess payment when `msg.value` exceeds namespace price.
 - Should permit anyone (non-namespace-creator) to register a name in the special "x" namespace (100 ETH) after the exclusive period ends.
-- Should credit correct amount of DETH to sponsor, not recipient.

 #### Events